Mehet-Weret, Celestial Cow, Goddess of Waters, Creation and Rebirthby Caroline Seawright

 As a goddess of water, she not only travelled on the water, taking the pharaoh or sun god with her, but she was thought to be able bring life-giving water to Egypt.
 She was a goddess of the yearly inundation of the Nile, as indicated by her name, and so was linked to both the Nile in Egypt, and the Nile in the underworld, and the Nile in the sky (the Milky Way).
 Mehet-Weret was a goddess of the waters of Nun, from which the sun god emerged, and was known as the Mother of Ra.

-In the age of the Pyramids, Mehet-Weret represented the waterway in the heavens, sailed upon by both the sun god and the king.
+In the Pyramid Era Mehet-Weret represents the waterway in the heavens, sailed upon by both the sun-god and the king.
+She is also a manifestation of the primeval waters - consequently being sometimes considered as the 'mother of Ra'.

 As a goddess of rebirth, she was not only thought to give birth to the sun daily, but she was thought to be able to help with rebirth into the afterlife.
 There is a funerary bed in the tomb of Tutankhamen, in the form of the goddess Mehet-Weret.
 The body may have been placed on the bed to ensure a connection with Mehet-Weret and her ability to give birth in the underworld.
 From the 18th Dynasty onwards, Mehet-Weret was the patron goddess of the necropolis at Waset (Thebes) and was depicted in funerary papyri as a cow standing in papyrus plants at the foot of the mountains of the West, only her head poking out.
 Hathor was also depicted in the same manner.